ferdousbhai/make-bot/README.md

 - `TELEGRAM_BOT_TOKEN` - Your bot token from BotFather
 - `MODEL_IDENTIFIER` - AI model provider name and model name separated by colon (e.g., `anthropic:claude-sonnet-4-20250514`)
 - `ALLOWED_CHAT_IDS` - Comma-separated chat IDs (e.g., `123456789,987654321`)
-- `LOGFIRE_WRITE_TOKEN` - For monitoring and logging AI model inference
+- `LOGFIRE_TOKEN` - For monitoring and logging AI model inference (get this from your Logfire project settings → Write tokens)
 - `ANTHROPIC_API_KEY` - Your Anthropic API key (if using Claude).
 ALternatively, use `OPENAI_API_KEY` for OpenAI model, `GOOGLE_API_KEY` for Google model etc (see pydantic-ai documentation for other models).